-Dr. Justin Marchegiani: Hey there, it’s Dr. Justin Marchegiani and today’s talk is gonna be on nutrition for your thyroid, how important nutrients and nutrition are for healthy thyroid function.
-We’ll do a brief overview of how the thyroid works in case you haven’t seen any of my past videos on the thyroid, just so you’ll have some foundational info so you can see how healthy thyroid works and then what you need or what maybe you’re missing that’s preventing your thyroid from functioning optimally on the nutritionally side.
-So let’s dig in.
+There are certain nutrients essential for thyroid health, yet often times doctors are not checking to see if they are a root cause of a person’s thyroid issues.
+Today’s talk is going to be on nutrition for your thyroid, how important nutrients and nutrition are for healthy thyroid function.
+We’ll do a brief overview of how the thyroid works in case you haven’t seen any of my past videos on the thyroid.
+Just so you’ll have some foundational info so you can see how healthy thyroid works.
+And then know what you need or what maybe you’re missing that’s preventing your thyroid from functioning optimally on the nutritional side.

 Overview of Thyroid Hormone Production